Could Tax on Overtime End for Your State This Year?

-Key states are considering ending taxes on overtime — find out if yours makes the cut.
+Key states are considering ending taxes on overtime in light of the so-called ' Big Beautiful Bill' — find out if yours will make the cut.

-You may have heard about eliminating tax on overtime at the federal level.
+You might have heard about the elimination of the tax on overtime at the federal level.
 Overtime workers are entitled to 1.5 times their regular rate for working more than 40 hours per week.

 However, what’s happening with taxes on overtime pay has sparked national debate.
-There’s talk about whether “no tax on overtime” will help workers or contribute to the federal deficit and incentivize employers to use longer hours instead of hiring additional employees.
+There’s talk about whether “no tax on overtime” will help workers or contribute to the federal deficit and incentivize employers to use longer hours instead of hiring additional employees, especially after the so-called "One Big Beautiful Bill" was signed.

-But how is your state weighing in on the overtime tax debate?
+But do you know how your state is weighing in on the no tax on overtime debate?

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.